European Union legislation provides a clear definition of an electronic invoice:

 The use of the European standard requires the transmission or delivery of a structured invoice compliant with the semantic data model and the syntax bindings.
 However, it is perfectly possible to present invoice data in a structured electronic format in a human readable representation, such as a PDF or through an automated interface or as a ‘hybrid’ invoice containing both a structured XML element and a PDF, for visualisation and convenience and as a complement to the structured invoice.”

-It was agreed to start by focusing on what is encompassed by ‘compliance’ at both an industry level and from the point of view of individual service providers and their customers.
-For EESPA Members, there is a spectrum of opinion ranging from regarding compliance as an important part of the value proposition for service provider offerings, to a view that it is a subject for clients alone; and various intermediate positions.
+It was agreed to start by focusing on what is encompassed by ‘compliance’ at both an industry level and from the point of view of individual service providers.
+For the latter, there is a spectrum of opinion ranging from regarding compliance as an important part of the value proposition for service provider offerings, to a view that it is a subject for clients alone; and various intermediate positions.
+EESPA remains neutral with regard to these perspectives.

 by Bruno Koch, Billentis The report is aimed at supporting invoice issuers and recipients in replacing expensive, paper-based invoicing with modern, automated processes.
 About 140 pages offer readers facts on market development, relevant initiatives, tips for implementing solutions and the profiles of 30+ leading solution providers.
 Request your copy here: http://www.billentis.com/e-invoicing_ebilling_market_report_EN.htm